Homage to Catalonia: Biographical context

 George Orwell was born in 1903, in the Indian city of Motihari, which was at the time under the rule of the British Raj.
 He was raised by his mother in England and returned to Asia at the age of 19, in order to join the Imperial Police in Burma.
 There he was exposed first-hand to the material realities of imperialism, which became the subject of his first novel Burmese Days, published in 1934.
 Upon his return to Europe, he spent years living in poverty in the cities of London and Paris, an experience which formed the basis for his first full-length work Down and Out in Paris and London.
-By the outbreak of the Spanish Civil War, Orwell was already a committed anti-capitalist.

 Throughout the 1930s, Orwell had become concerned about the rise of fascism in Europe and wanted to take action to oppose it.
 Although he did not speak or write about Spain during the first months of the conflict, so his thought process on the matter is not known, by the autumn of 1936, he had decided to go to Spain.
 In order to obtain a passport that would permit his entry into Spain, he initially went to the headquarters of the Communist Party of Great Britain (CPGB) in London's King Street.
 When the party's leader, Harry Pollitt, asked if he would join the International Brigades, Orwell replied that he wanted to see for himself what was happening first.
 After Pollitt refused to help, Orwell contacted the Independent Labour Party (ILP).
 They accredited Orwell as a correspondent for their weekly paper, the New Leader, which provided Orwell the means to go legitimately to Spain.
 Orwell received a letter of recommendation from the ILP's general secretary Fenner Brockway, who put him in touch with John McNair, the ILP's representative in Barcelona and an affiliate of the POUM, a Catalan party of the anti-Stalinist left.